BayajidAlam/saga-flow/README.md

 ## **Prerequisites**

-- **Docker**: Ensure Docker and Docker Compose are installed on your system.
+- **Docker**: Ensure Docker and Docker Compose are installed.
 - **Node.js**: Each service is built using Node.js.
-Ensure Node.js is installed if you want to run the services locally without Docker.
+Install Node.js if running services locally without Docker.
 ---

 ## **Setup and Running the System**